BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 > size n=243, the margin of error is +/-3%.
 {: .challenge}

-Notice how RStudio gives you a preview of the equation.
-Nice!
-The formula here uses curly braces for grouping (kind of like invisible parentheses).  `\over` gives a fraction with a big horizontal line.
-Try replacing that with just `/` for an alternative rendering.
+Notice that RStudio previews the equation for you.
+The formula uses curly braces for grouping (kind of like invisible parentheses).  \over gives a fraction with a big horizontal line.
+Try replacing that with just / for an alternative rendering.

-For inline formulas, replace `Z=1.96` with `$Z=1.96$` and similarly.
+For inline formulas, replace Z=1.96 with $Z=1.96$ and similarly.
 Notice the different formatting, and notice again RStudio’s preview.
 In LaTeX, you would say $ \pm 3 \% $ for the +/-3%.
 Later we’ll see how to have R compute this value inline.

-To appreciate the beauty of LaTeX's typesetting, just look at how formulas are typeset by other systems.
-Here's an example: https://www.educba.com/confidence-interval-formula/
+[Compare our LaTeX rendered formula, versus crap rendering at https://www.educba.com/confidence-interval-formula/]

-RStudio's facility to bring in LaTex for math formatting makes it a wonderful authoring environment for math-rich papers, that are not computational and have nothing to do with R at all.
+[Point out that RStudio makes a wonderful authoring environment for math-rich papers, that have nothing to do with R at all]